Important information

 The Board is updated on the steps the Group is taking to become more sustainable, given its exposure to climate change transition risk as the UK evolves to a low carbon economy.
 It is also kept informed of the formal approach to ESG established to develop over time, which will underpin the Arbuthnot Principles and Values within the workplace under five pillars of sustainability – governance, clients, employees, community and environment (ESG Pillars).
 The ESG actions taken are in recognition of the Group’s responsibility to make a positive societal impact and the political, regulatory and legal pressure with clients and investors in ABG increasingly interested in the Group’s ESG stance.

-In September 2023 the Board approved the enterprise-wide climate change risk appetite, risk assessments, and stress test scenarios and results.
-It also considered climate change risk in major change decisions, including in the case of the planned 2024 London premises relocation initiated this year.
+In September 2024 the Board Risk Committee approved the enterprise-wide climate change risk appetite, risk assessments, and stress test scenarios and results.

 Desirability of the Company maintaining a reputation for high standards of business conduct